 In January 2017 the Group acquired 100% of share capital of LLC "Mosenergoproject" for cash consideration of RR 650 million.
-According to IFRS 3 Business combinations the Group recognized the acquired assets and liabilities assumed based upon their provisional fair values.
+According to IFRS 3 Business combinations the Group recognized the acquired assets and liabilities assumed based upon their provisional fair values that equal their carrying amounts as of the date of acquisition.
 The final estimate of the fair values will be reported in the consolidated financial statements within the period of 12 months from the date of acquisition.
 All fair value adjustments will be shown retrospectively from the date of acquisition.